StarkitRobots/workshop_legged_gym/README.md

+# Adoptation of Legged Gym project for ROS meetup workshop
+This is a fork of https://github.com/leggedrobotics/legged_gym.
+This fork was created by MIPT for Ros meetup workshop.
 # Isaac Gym Environments for Legged Robots #
 This repository provides the environment used to train ANYmal (and other robots) to walk on rough terrain using NVIDIA's Isaac Gym.
 It includes all components needed for sim-to-real transfer: actuator network, friction & mass randomization, noisy observations and random pushes during training.